July 9, 2018.

 Let me deal with the last one first.

 Untruth #1: A Soft Brexit would be a betrayal of the will of the people.

 This is disingenuous nonsense.
-The majority of people who voted in the referendum did not vote to leave the EU customs union.
-For arguably the first time in the last two years, the Prime Minister is finally speaking for the majority of Britons in seeking a ‘Soft Brexit’; that is a future with close ties to the EU customs union.
+The majority of people who voted in the referendum did not vote to leave the EU customs union or single market.
+For arguably the first time in the last two years, the Prime Minister is finally speaking for the majority of Britons in seeking a ‘Soft Brexit’; that is a future with close trade ties to the EU.

-48% of voters voted to Remain in the customs union.
-So, for the Hard Brexiteers claim to be true, 96% of Leavers must have wished to leave the customs union.
+48% of voters voted to Remain in the customs union and single market.
+So, for the Hard Brexiteers claim to be true, 96% of Leavers must have wished to leave the customs union and/or the single market.
 A cursory analysis of the numbers shows that this is pretty much impossible.

-Far more than 4% of those who voted Leave did not vote to leave the customs union.
+Far more than 4% of those who voted Leave did not vote to leave either.
 The people that voted to Leave did so for four main reasons:

 - To be free of the expensive and wasteful bureaucracy of Brussels

 - Because they had nothing to lose, having been left behind by globalisation and the fallout from the 2008 financial crisis